7.4 Medical, First Aid, Communications, and Response Resources

 Key Takeaways

-• Medical response planning should define first aid resources, emergency medical service access, responder roles, and post-incident reporting.
+• Medical response planning must define first-aid resources, EMS access and response time, responder roles, AED placement, and post-incident reporting.

-• Emergency communications must be reliable enough for alarms, instructions, responder coordination, and leadership decisions.
+• Emergency communications must be redundant enough to support alarms, instructions, responder coordination, and leadership decisions.

-• A safety professional should recognize when a response exceeds internal capability and requires external emergency services.
+• A safety professional must recognize when a response exceeds internal capability and requires external emergency services.

 Resources That Make the Plan Work

-A response plan is only useful if the site has resources to carry it out.
-Resources include trained people, medical supplies, emergency equipment, communication systems, building information, utility controls, maps, transportation access, and outside response contacts.
-The ASP exam can test whether the safety professional notices a mismatch between the written plan and actual capability.
+A response plan is only useful if the site has the resources to execute it: trained people, medical supplies, emergency equipment, communication systems, building information, utility controls, maps, transportation access, and outside-responder contacts.
+The ASP exam frequently tests whether a candidate notices a mismatch between the written plan and actual capability.

-First aid responders must be trained for the duties assigned to them.
-They should understand personal safety, bloodborne pathogen precautions, emergency communication, scene control, and when to activate emergency medical services.
-A plan should not imply that employees will perform technical rescue, confined space rescue, or hazardous material response unless they are trained, equipped, and authorized for that function.
+First-aid responders must be trained for the duties assigned, including personal safety, bloodborne-pathogen precautions (1910.1030), scene control, and when to activate EMS.
+A plan must not imply that ordinary employees will perform technical rescue, confined-space rescue (1910.146), or hazmat response unless they are trained, equipped, and authorized.

 Response Resource Inventory